akhaten/MeshManipulator/README.md

 ### Other distribution

-You must clone and build the dependencies.
+You must clone, build and install the dependencies.

+### Compilation

 ```
 cd MeshManipulator